Introduction

 There are various strategies for identifying the main idea of a text:

-Some effective ways of grasping the main idea is for students to answer questions based on the text, or rewriting the text in their own words.
+Some effective ways of grasping the main idea are for students to answer questions based on the text or rewrite the text in their own words.
 By practicing this skill, Year 8 students can become more adept at extracting essential information from written material.

 Developing a Critical Perspective: Point of View